 A FRSM should be worn on entering the home.
 On arrival, assess the activities and tasks to be undertaken.
-If possible, they should be performed in such a way that 2 metre physical distancing is maintained.
-Where 2 metre physical distancing cannot be maintained, PPE should be worn in line with table 2.
+Physical distancing should be maintained as per section 7.15 and PPE should be worn in line with table 2.
 Donning and doffing of PPE for care at home is covered in section 7.5.4.